Why Gifts & Entertainment Compliance Matters

 Oftentimes, gifts and entertainment compliance is not supported by the right technology.
 Many gifts and entertainment disclosure programs are rooted in manual processes or leverage solutions that were not designed with the G&E use case and the intricacies that come with it in mind.
 Taking advantage of automation has the potential to transform your approach to G&E.

 When vetting technology vendors, ensure you select a flexible solution that makes it easy for you to make the critical changes you will need to.
-Having a robust G&E software solution is an accomplishment, but if you want to take it one step further, select a solution that truly integrates with your other compliance processes (third-party due diligence, conflicts of interest, risk management, training, etc.).
+Having a robust G&E software solution is an important first step, but it’s also important to select a solution that truly integrates with other compliance processes (third-party due diligence, conflicts of interest, policy management, training, etc.).

 Bring all these critical compliance pieces together “under one roof” through a centralized compliance platform.
-A focused, holistic approach to compliance and ethics allows you to get all of your compliance data in one place so you can better see risks in aggregate and optimize existing controls to more easily accommodate change.
+A focused, holistic approach to compliance and ethics allows teams the ability to get all of your compliance data in one place to better see risks in aggregate and optimize existing controls to more easily accommodate change.

 No Insights Into Gifting Trends

 Other valuable insights might include which teams or individuals submit the most requests, geographical trends, and average approved/denied gifting spends.
-These kinds of insights can help you decide where the thresholds should be, what local customs you should be considering, and where the biggest risks lie.
-Without good technology, acting on trend data to further refine your program can be difficult to manage.
+These kinds of insights can help compliance leaders decide where the thresholds should be, what local customs should be considered, and where the biggest risks lie.
+Without good technology, acting on trend data to further refine programs can be difficult to manage.

 Employee Adoption and Communications

 Employee adoption with any compliance process can be a challenge.
-You can build a perfect G&E process (or any other compliance process for that matter), but if you are not making it crystal clear how to follow this new system, then no one is going to use it.
 User adoption is essential to the launch of any new compliance process.
-Much of this effort will include engaging stakeholders around the business as you deploy your new G&E process and using a wide variety of communication methods.
+Much of this effort will include engaging stakeholders around the business as new G&E processes are deployed, and using a wide variety of communication methods.

 Email should be an essential part of that strategy, but email alone won’t cut it.
-Even in someone’s inbox, you are fighting noise.
 An effective communications strategy might include internal memos, posters, or in-person or virtual training sessions.

-You’ll also want to ensure you spend extra time educating groups of power users.
+It’s also important to ensure extra time is spent on educating groups of power users.
 For a G&E process, this will likely be the commercial side of the business, including sales teams.

 Below is an overview of examples of requests that should be allowed and examples of some that are not appropriate (regardless of enforcement agency).